5 Technologies of The Future to Make Our Home More Energy Efficient

 LED lighting has already gone mainstream, bringing with it huge energy savings compared to incandescent and fluorescent alternatives.
 Most new buildings will utilise LED lighting almost exclusively.
 But the technology is forecasted to improve further – in fact over the next few years it could become twice as efficient.

-It’s likely that we’ll become more energy efficient in the future, as the market gives researchers an incentive to come up with innovative new ideas to reduce energy use.
-For more information or to get an expert home energy rating, you may speak to a 6 Star energy rating specialist for an energy rating service.
+It’s likely that we’ll become more energy efficient in the future, as the market gives researchers an incentive to come up with innovative ideas to reduce energy use.
+Back to the present, to assess whether your home is energy efficient or not, call our Australian home energy rating experts to get a clear idea on state requirements and what to consider in your next renovation/extension planning.